 ‘Children benefit from a carefully planned induction process and settle well once they start school because staff provide good care and support.’

 Children start primary school with a variety of experiences and skills.
 Some may be used to sharing with others, playing co-operatively or independently, knowing some sounds and numbers, whilst other children may not be used to being in a large group of children.
 With this in mind we aim to make the transition from home to school as smooth as possible.

 In the first week of term you and your child will be invited to an interview with your child’s new teacher at which you will be able to share any particular information you may have and for the teacher to meet you and your child on a one-to-one basis.
 It will also be a valuable opportunity for the teacher to assess your child’s level of achievement on entry to school.

 In the second week of term the nursery children start their sessions, while children in the reception year usually come in for half a day and go home before lunchtime.
 In the third week of term they stay full time.
-Parents are then invited to attend a Foundation Stage workshop led by Mrs. Early, who explains more about the Reception curriculum at Bishop Ridley and how you as parents can help your child at home.
+Parents are then invited to attend a Foundation Stage workshop led by Mrs. Chapman, who explains more about the Reception curriculum at Bishop Ridley and how you as parents can help your child at home.
 We strongly encourage all parents to attend this meeting.

 Towards the end of the Reception year the children are assessed by their class teacher using the ‘Foundation Stage Profile’.
 This is used to assess each child’s progress through the Foundation Stage, which is a programme of work followed by the children through Nursery and Reception and which is designed to prepare them for the National Curriculum which starts in Year 1.